 Service animals can now be nominated for The 100 Club Service Animal of the Year award by any law enforcement officer or firefighter within our core 18-county coverage area.

 Service Animal of the Year award recipients will be recognized in two separate categories for law enforcement agencies or fire departments.

 Nominations must be submitted on a nomination form, which may be obtained by clicking here or from the agency chief’s office or by contacting The 100 Club.

-Nominations may be made for exceptional achievement in any police or firefighting endeavor, including, but not limited to: extraordinary valor, crime prevention, investigative activity, community relations, juvenile programs, drug prevention and control, training programs, traffic safety, and innovative approaches to public service.
+Nominations may be made for exceptional achievement in any police, firefighting or service animal endeavor, including, but not limited to: extraordinary valor, crime prevention, investigative activity, community relations, juvenile programs, drug prevention and control, training programs, traffic safety, and innovative approaches to public service.

 The 100 Club provides scholarships to full-time peace officers for undergraduate and graduate degrees.